signalfx/signalfx-dotnet-tracing/profiler/src/Demos/WindowsService01/ReadMe.md

 Start the service again.
 Wait until starting is complete (pausing/resuming will not be enough).

 6. Profiler should attach and start working.
 Logs should be found in the default (or specified) log location.
-The default is `C:\ProgramData\Datadog-APM\logs\DotNet\`.
+The default is `C:\ProgramData\SignalFx .NET Tracing\logs\DotNet\`.

 For some additional info, see https://docs.datadoghq.com/tracing/setup_overview/setup/dotnet-framework/?tab=environmentvariables#installation-and-getting-started